 Transit Planners - including transit agency officials, and transit operators.
 Transit planners need to be involved during the entire planning process as well.
-They can benefit from the Analytical Tools and How-to Guides that help in incorporating denser development projections into travel demand projections, connecting new corridors to the existing network through TOD, identifying appropriate station locations along new corridors, multi-modal design for pedestrians and cyclists, parking policy review, exploring joint development to construct transit infrastructure, etc.
+They can benefit from the Analytical Tools and How-to Guides that help in incorporating denser development projections into travel demand projections, connecting new corridors to the existing network through TOD, identifying appropriate station locations along new corridors, multi-modal design for pedestrians and cyclists, parking policy review, exploring joint development to construct transit infrastructure, etc. Economic Development Stakeholders - including economic planners, developers and staff of development financial institutions.

-Road Safety Experts - including street designers and road engineers with experience and knowledge of Safe System principles and complete street design.
-They can benefit from analytical tools for assessing the context and How-to-Guides and Resources to ensure safety considerations for all road users can be ensured throughout the project cycle.
-Economic Development Stakeholders - including economic planners, developers and staff of development financial institutions.
 Economic Development Specialists can benefit from Analytical Tools and How-to Guides that help in the analysis of economic clusters and growing sectors, available land inventory, land amalgamation processes, branding for area/change when TOD is implemented, identification of hurdles for real estate developers, potential public-private projects, etc.